Get connected now

 MARCH: Prepare for a vacation.

-- Let your credit card companies that you'll be on vacation, so they don't view out-of-the-ordinary charges as suspicious and put a block on your cards.
+- Let your credit card companies know that you'll be on vacation, so they don't view out-of-the-ordinary charges as suspicious and put a block on your cards.
 Not doing this could leave you with declined purchases and feeling frustrated instead of having fun.

 APRIL: Make sure your taxes are right.